Top 5 VMware Backup Solutions to Protect Your VMs for Free

 vCenter Clone ESXi VM

-2. Provide a Name and select a destination datastore folder location for the new VM.
+Step 2.
+Provide a Name and select a destination datastore folder location for the new VM.
 Then click Next.

 Specify name and datastore

-3. Select a destination host for the new VM, click Next.
+Step 3.
+Select a destination host for the new VM, click Next.

 Select host

-4. On select storage page, Select virtual disk format as Same format as source, and VM Storage Policy as Keep existing VM storage policies.
+Step 4.
+On select storage page, Select virtual disk format as Same format as source, and VM Storage Policy as Keep existing VM storage policies.
 And then select a datastore location to store the VM files.
 Click Next to continue.

 Select storage

-5. Select further clone options, you can customize the operating system, the VM’s hardware, or select whether to power on the VM after creation.
+Step 5.
+Select further clone options, you can customize the operating system, the VM’s hardware, or select whether to power on the VM after creation.
 Click Next.

 Select clone options

-6. Review your selections and click Finish to start.
+Step 6.
+Review your selections and click Finish to start.
 You can see the progress in Recent Tasks.

 ✎VM clone is a free feature in VMware Workstation.
 But for ESXi, it is supported by vCenter Server.

-Solution 5.
-Take snapshot of VMware VM
+Solution 5. vSphere Web Client to take snapshot of VMware VM

 A VMware snapshot is an image that captures the complete state and data of a virtual machine at a specific point in time.
 The state includes the power state of the VM (powered-on, powered-off, or suspended), and the data includes all the files that make up the VM (disk, memory, and other devices).
 It is a quick and efficient way to roll back VM to a specific point in time, just like the undo function.